nekkapfia/Political-Galaxy/Individual Sliders/core-1a-personal-autonomy.md

 ## Core 1A Definition

 This guideline measures the observable degree to which the system interferes with or imposes restrictions on the individual's personal autonomy — the range of voluntary actions, speech, choices, thoughts, beliefs, and physiological processes which the individual is permitted to control without systemic prevention or interference.
 It tracks **only** the level of systemic invasiveness: the degree, scope, and breadth of restrictions the system enacts and enforces.
 It does **not** measure the individual's actual experienced autonomy in daily life, nor does it evaluate natural or personal choices that may reduce autonomy (such as having children, marriage, or employment decisions).

 All laws and enforced restrictions are treated as negative factors that increase systemic invasiveness, although not all carry equal weight.
+The slider does not care for the moral implications for the law/restriction only it's existance.

 Scoring is based exclusively on empirical reality (observable enforcement in law, education curricula, employment practices, family policy, media narratives, institutional governance, public rituals, and daily cultural reflexes) — never on claims, justifications, official rhetoric, or moral framing.